bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kurosh.md

 6. Formulated the Normal Subgroup Theorem, a major result of group theory.
 7. Authored a book titled "The Theory of Rings," which is considered to be one of the seminal texts in algebra.

 Born 19 January 1908, Yartsevo (near Smolensk), Russia.
-Died 18 May1971, Moscow, Russia.
+Died 18 May 1971, Moscow, Russia.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Kurosh/)